trailofbits/empirehacking.nyc/bkoverflow.md

 ### What, if any, COVID-19 precautions are in-place?

 Out of respect for other attendees and patrons of the venue, please attend only if you have been vaccinated.
-We'll also have a backpack full of rapid tests available, for free, for any attendee to use on-site or take home with them.
-The venue was partially chosen for its large outdoor space.
+We'll have a backpack full of rapid tests available, for free, for any attendee to use on-site or take home with them.
+The venue was in-part chosen for its large outdoor space.